alexlux58/2024_2025_Notes/Linux+ Notes.md

   - **salt-unity-ssh-key-manager-ssh-key-manager-ssh-runner**: Salt Unity SSH key manager SSH key manager SSH runner.
   - **salt-unity-ssh-key-manager-ssh-key-manager-ssh-key**: Salt Unity SSH key manager SSH key manager SSH key manager.
   - **salt-unity-ssh-key-manager-ssh-key-manager-ssh-key-runner**: Salt Unity SSH key manager SSH key manager SSH

+---

+1.  **iproute2 (or "ip" suite)**

+    - **What It Is**: A collection of utilities that manage and monitor IP addresses, network interfaces, routing tables, tunnels, and more in Linux systems.
+It replaces the older `net-tools` (if you've seen `ifconfig`, `netstat`, etc.).
+    - **Key Capabilities**:
+      - Configure interfaces and IP addresses (`ip addr`)
+      - Manage routing tables (`ip route`)
+      - Set up tunnels like GRE or VXLAN (`ip tunnel`)
+      - Manipulate neighbor ARP tables (`ip neigh`)
+    - **Why It's Useful**: Offers a more modern, unified, and extensible approach to network configuration compared to older tools.

+2.  **Traffic Control (tc)**

+    - **What It Is**: A utility (part of the iproute2 package) that enables you to shape, schedule, police, and prioritize network traffic on Linux.
+    - **Key Capabilities**:
+      - Rate-limiting or bandwidth throttling (e.g., capping an interface at 10 Mbps)
+      - Implementing QoS (Quality of Service) policies and priority queues
+      - Policing (dropping packets that exceed a set threshold)
+    - **Why It's Useful**: Helps in network performance tuning.
+For instance, if you're on a server that needs to give priority to certain traffic (like VoIP), `tc` can enforce those rules so everything runs smoothly.

+3.  **Devlink**

+    - **What It Is**: A newer framework for interfacing with and configuring certain network devices, primarily high-speed networking or specialized hardware (like some NICs and switches).
+    - **Key Capabilities**:
+      - Exposes hardware or driver parameters that aren't available through the standard Linux network stack.
+      - Can configure advanced networking features or firmware-level settings that the usual `ip` or `ethtool` commands might not touch.
+    - **Why It's Useful**: Allows more granular control and insights into specialized NICs (such as those with offloading capabilities).
+Great if you're working at scale or with high-performance networks.

+Together, these tools give you powerful control over how your Linux system handles networking---from basic interface management all the way up to fine-grained control of network traffic and specialized device settings.
+If you want to dig deeper:

+- Start with `iproute2`: Learn how to configure interfaces and routes using the `ip` commands.
+- Experiment with `tc`: Try simple traffic shaping scenarios, like rate-limiting an interface, to see how it affects traffic flow.
+- Move on to `devlink`: If you're working with advanced or specialized hardware, `devlink` can give you extra performance knobs to turn.